 You might think the journey to sporting greatness starts on a football pitch or a swimming pool.
 It doesn't.
 It starts on a play mat.
 In those first six months of your baby's life, the foundations of every athletic movement they will ever make are being quietly laid down.
 Most parents don't realise this.
 That means most parents miss the window.
-This isn't about pressure.
-It's about awareness.
-Because once you understand what's happening inside your baby's body and brain during these early months, you'll never look at tummy time the same way again.

-Here's the science in plain English.
 From the moment your baby is born, their brain is forming neural pathways at a rate that will never be repeated in their lifetime.
 Every movement they make, every wriggle, every reach and every roll strengthens the connections between brain and body that will eventually become coordination, balance, and athletic skill.
-This is called motor development and the first six months are its most explosive phase.
-The movements that emerge in this window are not random.
-They follow a predictable sequence and one that researchers have studied for decades.
-Each milestone builds directly on the last.
-Miss or delay one and the next becomes harder.
-Support each one and you create a physical foundation that lasts a lifetime.
+This is called motor development, and the first six months are its most explosive phase.

-You don't need expensive equipment, you need three things:
+You don't need expensive equipment.
+You need three things:

 2. Reach-and-grasp play.
 Use high-contrast objects and rattles at varying distances.
 Move them slowly so your baby tracks with their eyes.
 This trains the visual-motor connection that is central to all ball sports.

 If your baby seems behind on one of these milestones, don't panic.
-All babies develop at slightly different rates and a gap of a few weeks is rarely cause for concern.
+All babies develop at slightly different rates, and a gap of a few weeks is rarely cause for concern.
 What matters is direction — are they progressing?
 Are they engaging with the world around them?

 If you have genuine concerns, speak to your health visitor or paediatrician.
 Trust your instincts.
 You know your baby better than anyone.

 The first six months of your baby's life are not a waiting room before the real development starts.
 They are the real development.
-Every time you get down on the floor with them, every reach you encourage, every roll you celebrate — you are investing in an athlete.
+Every time you get down on the floor with them, every reach you encourage, every roll you celebrate, you are investing in a future athlete.
 Not by pushing them, but by understanding them.
-That's what separates the parents who wonder what might have been from the parents who watch their child walk out onto that pitch and know they did everything right from day one.
-If you want a structured plan for maximising these early months, our Infant to Athlete course covers the full 0–18 month window with practical, science-backed guidance designed for busy parents who want to give their child the best possible start.

 Gary South